madhukard/misc/Questions/README.md

        left: -9999px !important;
     }
   ```

+  * Some people have used text-indent or absolute positioning to move the content off the page, but the favorable approach is to use clip: rect(1px, 1px, 1px, 1px); along with some other properties

 * Have you ever used a grid system, and if so, what do you prefer?